velartrill/velartrill.github.io/orig/spirals/sparrowhawk/smuggler.md

 "Yes you did."
 I pat her on the head.
 "Good girl."

 She beams, and suddenly she hugs me, burying her head in my shoulder.
 "Thank you.
 Thank you for everything.
 I know I've said it already but -- I'm so glad I found you.
-I get to wake up tomorrow morning warm and safe and I never have to be alone out here again.
+I get to wake up tomorrow morning warm and safe and I don't have to be alone out in the dark.
 And -- and maybe soon Hope can be safe too."

 I hold her tightly and ruffle her hair.
 "It's gonna be okay.
 One way or another, we'll find a way."

 "I believe you."
 Wren stares up at me.
 "I bet you could do anything you set your mind to."

 "Maybe not anything, but definitely anyone."
-I run my fingernails down the back of her neck and she shivers.
+I give her my sleaziest grin.
 "I'll be back soon.
 Try not to steal the ship while I'm gone?"

 Wren giggles.
 "No promises!"

 %prev trade.html Trade
 %next upgrades.html Upgrades